 The Pregnancy Discrimination Act prohibits unfavorable treatment towards pregnant people at any stage of hiring or employment, including the interview process.

 It might make interviewing more complicated, but you can absolutely get hired while you're pregnant.
-You might want to emphasize your commitment and eagerness for the role despite your situation.
+You might want to emphasize your commitment and eagerness for the role, and position yourself as the best candidate, despite your situation.
 You could even use your pregnancy to your advantage.
 For example, if you've worked while pregnant recently or in the past, you could use this as an example of your ability to multitask and prioritize.